NoaFischerS/ex1/README.md

 # ex1
-This project represents an undirected, weighted graph.
+This project represents an undirected, weighted graph and algorithems on this graph.

-there are 2 classes which implements 3 interfaces.
-The main data structure that was used in this project is a HashMap.

-The main idea of the project :
+there are 2 classes and one inner class.

-The most basic object in this project is the Node which is implementing the node_info interface and shows up as a inner class in the Graph class. each node contains a HashMap of his neighbors and the distance from them.
+The most basic object is a node which implements the node_info interface and is an inner class of Wgraph_DS. there is a HashMap of his neighbors and the distance from them, and other paremeters.

-The Graph is an undirected, weighted graph that implements the weighted__graph interface.
-This object contains a HashMap which holds the key of a node and the node.
+Graph_DS class represents is an undirected, weighted graph and implements the weighted__graph interface.
+This object contains a HashMap which holds the key of a node and the node itself and some orher parameters.

-And a class that implements algorithms on the graph. this class implements the weighted_graph_algorithms interface.
-This class provides Dijkstra and uses it.
+And WGraph_Algo a class that implements algorithms on the graph. this class implements the weighted_graph_algorithms interface.
+This class as an impimentetion of Dijkstra algorithm and uses it for other methods.

 Node info inner class in WGraph_DS

-Contains parameters :
+Parameters:
 int key - represents a key, every node in the graph has his unique key.
 String info - mainly used for Dijkstra algorithm. int tag - mainly used for Dijkstra algorithm.
-HashMap<node_info, Double> neighbors With Weights - HashMap of neighbors of a node and distances
+HashMap<node_info, Double> neighborsWithWeights - HashMap of neighbors of a node and distances

-Methods :
+Functions:
 NodeInfo(int key) - NodeInfo class constructor
 int getKey() - Return the key associated with this node String getInfo() - Returns the info of the node